core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

   This field may be empty if the document describes that the option needs to be repeated when using this first value.

+* Subsequent Options

+This column defines how subsequent Uri-Path-Short options are to be initerpreted.
+There are four possible values for the entry:

+chained:
+: Subsequent options are to be looked up in this registry, and treated as an initial option.

+initial+path:
+: Subsequent options are to be treated exactly as Uri-Path, that is, they contain path segments as strings.

+forbidden:
+: No subsequent options are expected, or allowed.
+Any that appear MUST be ignored.

+custom:
+: The rules are defined in the referenced document.

 * Reference.

   A document that requested the allocation,